andrewjw/site/_posts/2010-06-30-continuous-integration-testing.md

 every commit.
 Because Buildbot can be easily configured to build on several different machines on each commit you can easily test that a change you made on a Python 2.5 machine also works on a Python 2.4 machine.

-The final step I run is <a href="http://www.logilab.org/857">PyLint</a>.
+The final step I run is [PyLint](http://www.logilab.org/857).
 PyLint checks that your code complies with a set of coding standards and simple checks.
 If your unit tests don't have a 100% coverage (and frankly, whose does?) then PyLint will hep detect that there are no obvious flaws in your code.
 PyLint takes a bit of time to configure, especially as it doesn't like some of the metaclass magic that Django uses, but once you